srid/srid/content/unfree/woke/woke-invasion.md

 Or for a conspiratorial summary,

 > This is overtly political and has nothing to do with being "nice" or "empathetic".
-The corporations have inadvertently made an arrangement with critical theory leftists to transform society into a capitalist monopoly on top, and socialism on the bottom.
+The corporations have inadvertently made an arrangement with [[crt|critical theory]] leftists to transform society into a capitalist monopoly on top, and socialism on the bottom.
 That's the deal.
 >
 > It's been dubbed "Woke Capitalism" ([https://www.youtube.com/watch?v=Vog7Wn1WGRM](https://www.youtube.com/watch?v=Vog7Wn1WGRM)), where the managerial class has reached a compromise in which they get to keep and - through being appointed as stewards of the political movement - _gain_ power, while activists of the movement get the transformation they demand.
 >